Johannkrusa/ticket_pia/README.md

 # Rules

+## Branch Name
+- Branch names should be concise, descriptive, and use hyphens to separate words.
+They should also include the name of the person working on the branch.
+- Example: feature/john-prisma

 ## Commit & Pull Request

 - Always use [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/) when committing changes or creating pull request
 - **"Squash and Merge"** your pull request to main branch
+- example "feat(prisma): added seeding "

+## Commit Message Structure
+- feat: A new feature for the user, not a new feature for build script.
+- fix: A bug fix for the user, not a fix to a build script.
+- docs: Documentation only changes.
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc).
+- refactor: A code change that neither fixes a bug nor adds a feature.
+- perf: A code change that improves performance.
+- test: Adding missing tests or correcting existing tests.
+- chore: Changes to the build process or auxiliary tools and libraries such as documentation generation.

 ## Naming Convention